irfan01000/SSTSENet/README.md

-# SSTSENet:  Spectral-Spatial Transformer with SENet for HSIC
+# MSTSENet:  multiscale Spectral-Spatial Transformer with SENet for HSIC

 This repository contains the official code implementation for the paper titled "Spectral-Spatial Transformer with SENet for HSIC".